Starfish-develop/Starfish/README.md

  Can this be as simple as just creating wl_masked = wl[masks] and same for flux?

- Might have to convert Chebyshev's from pixel space to wavelength space, in this case
+ Might have to convert Chebyshev's from pixel space to wavelength space, in this case?
+I don't think so.
+Probably we can evaluate the Chebyshev's accross all pixels, and then let the masking come in during the plotting and likelihood evaluation

- How to plot appropriately
+ How to plot appropriately with masks

  Spex is vacuum wls... shift back?